 The Movement in the Towns

-Middle-class started the movement and thousands of students, teachers, headmasters left government-controlled schools and colleges, lawyers gave up their legal practices.
+The middle-class started the movement and thousands of students, teachers, headmasters left government-controlled schools and colleges, lawyers gave up their legal practices.
 In the economic front, the effects of non-cooperation were more dramatic.
 The production of Indian textile mills and handlooms went up when people started boycotting foreign goods.
-But this movement slowed down due to a variety of reasons such as Khadi clothes are expensive, less Indian institutions for students and teachers to choose from, so they went back to government schools and lawyers joined back government courts.
+However, this movement slowed down due to a variety of reasons such as Khadi clothes are expensive, less Indian institutions for students and teachers to choose from, so they went back to government schools and lawyers joined back government courts.

 Rebellion in the Countryside

 The Non-Cooperation Movement spread to the countryside where peasants and tribals were developing in different parts of India.
 The peasant movement started against talukdars and landlords who demanded high rents and a variety of other cesses.
-It demanded reduction of revenue, abolition of begar, and social boycott of oppressive landlords.
+It demanded reduction of revenue, abolition of begar and social boycott of oppressive landlords.

 In the early 1920s, a militant guerrilla movement started spreading in the Gudem Hills of Andhra Pradesh.
 The government started closing down forest areas due to which their livelihood was affected.
-Finally, the hill people revolted which was led by Alluri Sitaram Raju who claimed that he had a variety of special powers.
+Finally, the hill people revolted, which was led by Alluri Sitaram Raju who claimed that he had a variety of special powers.

 Swaraj in the Plantations

-For plantation workers in Assam, freedom means right to move freely in and out and retaining a link with the village from which they had come.
+For plantation workers in Assam, freedom meant right to move freely in and out and retaining a link with the village from which they had come.
 Under the Inland Emigration Act of 1859, plantation workers were not permitted to leave the tea gardens without permission.
 After they heard of the Non-Cooperation Movement, thousands of workers left the plantations and headed home.
 But, unfortunately, they never reached their destination and were caught by the police and brutally beaten up.

 Towards Civil Disobedience